 After a few days of gas station and diner grub, we’d be willing to bet you’ll appreciate the deliciously fresh food even more.
 Did we mention the roof deck overlooks the beach?
 Just another reason to linger a little longer over guacamole and ceviche.
 As the sun moves closer to the horizon, cheers to this magical pit stop with a spicy margarita or glass of organic wine.

 Best WeHo Hideaway: Petit Ermitage (Los Angeles, California)

-Tucked away on a side street in the most walkable part of West Hollywood, Petit Ermitage is a Moroccon-influenced refuge that’s perfectly positioned just blocks from hotspots such as Gracias Madre, Cecconi's and Urth Caffé.
+Tucked away on a side street in the most walkable part of West Hollywood, Petit Ermitage is a Moroccan-influenced refuge that’s perfectly positioned just blocks from hotspots such as Gracias Madre, Cecconi's, and Urth Caffé.

 The private rooftop lures an impossibly good-looking crowd with its heated saltwater pool, striped cabanas, stiff cocktails, and faux fur blankets for snuggling up on the handful of borderline brisk nights Los Angeles experiences.
 There’s also a hummingbird and butterfly sanctuary as well as a candle-lit Mediterranean restaurant.

 For a place that’s so hip, it’s pretty miraculous that Petit Ermitage remains so blissfully unaffected and laid-back.